3 Reasons Vitamin B1 Helps To Keep Your Body Functioning Smoothly

-B vitamins support adrenal function, calm and maintain a healthy nervous system, promote key metabolic processes, turn starch and sugar into energy (by acting as a cofactor for the metabolism of carbohydrates) and play an important role in nerve transmission.
+B vitamins support adrenal function (the glands that produce hormones that play a role in controlling blood sugar, burning fat and protein, and regulating blood pressure), calm and maintain a healthy nervous system, promote key metabolic processes, and turn starch and sugar into energy by acting as a cofactor for the metabolism of carbohydrates.

-Vitamin B1, more commonly known as thiamin (or thiamine), influences a variety of physiological functions, including:
+Vitamin B1, more commonly known as thiamin, influences a variety of physiological functions, including:

 - Nervous system and muscle functioning